-The following yoga class etiquette tips are simple common sense and courtesy, but there are certain manners that are specific to yoga classes.
+The following yoga class etiquette tips are simply common sense and courtesy, but there are certain manners that are specific to yoga classes.
 Understanding these will help you and your fellow yogis feel more comfortable during your practice.
-Practising silence, self-awareness, and respect to the teacher and other students will help to ensure that your yoga experience is stress free and beneficial.
+Practising silence, self-awareness, and respect for the teacher and other students will help to ensure that your yoga experience is stress-free and beneficial.

 Here are a few essentials that you should know to help you to prepare for your class:

 - If you have any health issues or are unsure about your level of fitness, please consult with your doctor.

 - Yoga mats are available at most venues to use but you will need your own yoga mat once you start a regular practice.

 - Bring a blanket/shawl/throw to keep you warm during relaxation.
 It can also be used as padding under knees and for additional comfort when sitting.

 - Avoid eating a heavy meal for 2-3 hours before class.

 - Wear loose comfortable clothing that will allow full movement.
 Remember that you may be upside down at some point in you class!

 - Wear layers to allow you to adjust your clothing as the body temperature changes.

 - Please remove your socks for standing postures.
 This is for your own safety.